Stochastic Neural Network Symmetrisation in Markov Categories: Proofs: Group theory in Markov categories

+It is convenient to approach this result in more generality.
+Let $\D$ be a Markov category, and suppose $\C$ is the Kleisli category of an affine symmetric monoidal monad on $\D$, whose unit we will denote by $\eta$.
+Also denote by $L : \D \to \C$ the standard inclusion functor, which is defined as the identity on objects, and as $Lk \coloneqq \eta_\Y \circ k$ for morphisms $k : \X \to \Y$ in $\D$.
+Recall from Corollary 3.2 of \citet{fritz2020synthetic} that $\C$ is canonically a Markov category, where the copy map for each object $\X$ in $\C$ is obtained as $L(\cop_\X)$.
+We then have the following.

+\begin{proposition} Suppose $\D$ is a Markov category, and $\C$ is the Markov category obtained from an affine symmetric monoidal monad on $\D$ as just described.
+Then the standard inclusion functor lifts groups, homomorphisms, group actions, equivariant morphisms, orbit maps, and sections from $\D$ to $\C$. \end{proposition}

+\begin{proof} Let $\G$ be any group in $\D$ with operations $\mul$, $\e$, and $\inv$.
+Since the inclusion functor $L$ is the identity on objects, it lifts these operations to the following morphisms in $\C$:

-where $\I_\C$ and $\I_\D = \iota(\I_\C)$ denote the monoidal units of $\C$ and $\D$ respectively.
-By functoriality of $\iota$, these morphisms in $\D$ are deterministic and satisfy the group axioms.
-In this way $\iota(\G)$ becomes a group in $\D$.
-A similar argument shows that $\iota$ lifts group actions and equivariant morphisms.
-Finally, $\iota$ lifts orbit maps because it is a left adjoint and so preserves colimits \cite[Corollary 4.3.2]{perrone2021notes}, and therefore preserves coequalisers in particular. \end{proof}
+Since $L$ is functorial, strictly monoidal \citep[Proposition 3.1]{fritz2020synthetic}, and preserves the copy maps in $\D$ by construction, these lifted morphisms are deterministic and satisfy the group axioms.
+In this way $\G$ becomes a group in $\C$.
+A similar argument shows that $L$ lifts homomorphisms, group actions, equivariant morphisms, and sections.
+Finally, $L$ lifts orbit maps because it is a left adjoint and so preserves colimits (see e.g.\ Section 5.1.2 of \citet{perrone2021notes} and Corollary 4.3.2 of \citet{perrone2021notes}), and therefore preserves coequalisers in particular. \end{proof}